Colour-cr3/Town-Of-Us-R-SE/README.md

 An Among Us mod that adds a bunch of roles, modifiers and game settings

-Join our [Discord](https://discord.gg/ugyc4EVUYZ) if you have any problems or want to find people to play with!

 **Crewmate Roles**
 - [Aurial](#aurial)
 - [Detective](#detective)